NineWorlds/serenity-android/README.md

 What will this support:

-* Browsing existing TV Show and Movie Libraries (inprogress)
+* Browsing existing TV Show and Movie Libraries (implemented)
-* Playing back Movies and TV Shows (inprogress)
+* Playing back Movies and TV Shows (implemented)
 * Browsing by Genre for TV Shows and Movies (inprogress)
-* Browsing by Season for TV Shows (inprogress)
+* Browsing by Season for TV Shows (implemented)
 * Queuing of TV Shows for play back (i.e. playback and entire season back to back)
 * Browsing Video Channels
 * Playback of video channels